 Most of your transfers during your Borneo adventure will be by private car and driver.
-This is a quick and easy way to cover long and short distance and means they are completely flexible to your itinerary and stops along the way.
+This is a quick and easy way to cover long and short distances and they’re completely flexible to your itinerary, with stops along the way.

 Whether it’s getting to paradise islands off the coast or meandering up the Kinabatangan River, boats are commonly used in Borneo to cover areas not accessible by road or where the experience of cruising up the river is all part of the adventure.